dhis2-chap/epidemiar_example_model/README.md

 ## env.info.xlsx
 This file contains meta data for the enviromental variables used.
-The first two variables are the ones used by CHAP while the rest are other possible covariates covariates from ERA5.
+The first two variables are the ones used by CHAP while the rest are other possible covariates from ERA5.
 These could also be integrated into CHAP.
 Note that there is some overlap below, as both rain and mean_temperature are included both with CHAP names and with ERA5 names. mean and sum determines how to aggregate the daily enviromental data to the weekly scale. report_label is purely used for formatting the report from epidemia and is not relevant for our framework, but I believe it fails if it is not supplied.